tsopt

 Note

-Energy plateau fallback (new in v0.3.5).
+Energy-plateau fallback.
 The RS-I-RFO optimizer honours the shared energy_plateau setting: if the energy range (max − min) over the last energy_plateau_window (default 50) steps falls below energy_plateau_thresh (default 1×10⁻⁴ au 0.06 kcal/mol), the run is declared converged.
-This is especially useful for large TS systems where the MLIP force noise floor (~4×10⁻⁴ au) exceeds the baker max_force threshold (3×10⁻⁴ au), making the force criterion unreachable even though the energy has plainly flattened.
+This matters for large TS systems where the MLIP force noise floor (~4×10⁻⁴ au) exceeds the baker max_force threshold (3×10⁻⁴ au), making the force criterion unreachable even though the energy has plainly flattened.
 Set energy_plateau: false to disable.

 Dimer mode (--opt-mode grad)